Bishop Hendricken High School: Academics

 Hendricken offers instruction in the humanities, arts, and sciences.
-The school's academic curriculum includes 5 levels of college preparatory instruction, including accelerated and honors tracks.
+The school's academic curriculum includes 5 levels of college preparatory instruction, including Advanced Placement and honors tracks.
 Hendricken's academic departments include: English, Fine Arts, Health/Physical Education, Mathematics, Modern Language, Science, Social Studies, Technology, and Theology.
-The school also offers elective courses in Business, Fine Arts, Writing, Psychology, Criminology, and more.

 In 2008–2009, Hendricken launched the Brother Thomas R. Leto Options Program aimed at providing a Catholic high school education for students with mild to moderate developmental disabilities.

 In 2015–2016, the school opened its 8th Grade SELECT program for qualified 8th grade boys in Rhode Island, and the neighboring communities of Massachusetts and Connecticut.

+In 2024, Hendricken launched a new academic initiative called "Redefining College Prep."
+The program expanded the school's daily schedule to include additional space and opportunity for students to take a range of elective courses in Arts, Business, Humanities, Social Sciences, and STEM.

 Arts

-Hendricken offers a comprehensive honors program for arts students, the Arts Academy, and features instruction in Drama (acting & technical theater), Music (band & chorus), Media Arts, Visual Arts.
+Hendricken offers a comprehensive honors program for arts students, the Arts Academy, and features instruction in drama (acting & technical theater), Music (band & chorus), Media Arts, Visual Arts.
 The Arts program also offers several electives.

 Hendricken's Drama program showcased the U.S. premiere of Shay Healy's musical, The Wiremen.
 The program offers the opportunity for students to write, develop, direct, design, and produce their own one-act productions for an annual play festival.
-In 2011 and 2015, the Drama program represented the state of Rhode Island at the New England Drama Festival for their original plays.
+In 2011, 2015, and 2023 the Drama program represented the state of Rhode Island at the New England Drama Festival for their original plays.
 In 2012, Hendricken performed as one of 35 schools at the Fringe Festival in Edinburgh, Scotland.
 The program is in residence at the Dr. Daniel S. Harrop Theater, built in 2006.
 The theater features 350 seats, a thrust stage, full catwalk grid, lighting, sound and projection systems.

 The school also fields the only competitive high school show choir in the state of Rhode Island.

 Hendricken's Music programs include concert band, wind ensemble, jazz band, string ensemble, percussion ensemble, pep band, and two choirs.
 Bands have performed at the St. Patrick's Day Parade in New York City, Meyerhoff Hall in Baltimore, and Walt Disney World.
 The chorus has performed in Italy where they sang for Pope Benedict at the Vatican and performed at the Chair of St. Peter in the Basilica; Ireland, Spain, Portugal, Hawaii, New York City, Universal Studios, and Walt Disney World.

 Hendricken also offers programs in Media Arts, including: digital photography, digital media, film editing, screenwriting, and filmmaking.
 Each Spring, student work is featured at the SENE Film Festival in Providence.
 In 2006, the school built a digital production suite, NI-RO-PE Digital Media Studio.
 The school also offers programs in Visual Arts, including: ceramics, paint, pen and ink, and printmaking.
 Students have been awarded Silver and Gold Keys at the Scholastic Art Competition.